moveit/moveit/MIGRATION.md

     - `getFrameTransform()` now returns this pose instead of the first shape's pose.
     - The Rviz plugin's manipulation tab now uses the object's pose instead of the shape pose to evaluate if object's are in the region of interest.
     - Planning scene geometry text files (`.scene`) have changed format.
 Add a line `0 0 0 0 0 0 1` under each line with an asterisk to upgrade old files if required.
+- add API for passing RNG to setToRandomPositionsNearBy
 - Static member variable interface of the CollisionDetectorAllocatorTemplate for the string NAME was replaced with a virtual method `getName`.
 - RobotModel no longer overrides empty URDF collision geometry by matching the visual geometry of the link.
 - Planned trajectories are *slow* by default.